Seascape-Foundation/sds-common-lib/README.md

 This repository isn't enough to run the SeascapeSDS in your machine.

-The following set ups are necessary for running on your machine:
+The following set-ups are necessary for running on your machine:

 * [Vault](https://vaultproject.io/) for keeping credentials
 * [Mysql Database](https://mysql.com/)